dimitrasykeridi/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

 ## Background Information

 ### Data Files
-The main file we used is mpg.data.xlsx, which contains information about eight car attributes (e.g., MPG, cylinders, horsepower, car name).
-These helped us provide car rental companies the necessary information  when updating their fleets by predicting fuel efficiency (MPG).
+The primary dataset, mpg.data.xlsx, contains information on eight car attributes, including MPG, cylinders, horsepower, and car name.
+These data help car rental companies make informed decisions about updating their fleets by predicting fuel efficiency (MPG).

 ### Resources
 The dataset is provided under the Creative Commons CC0 1.0 Universal (CC0 1.0) 'Public Domain Dedication' license ( https://creativecommons.org/publicdomain/zero/1.0/ ) , so we are authorized to use it in this project.